bakanchevn/Some_random_tech_task/Task2.md

 ```

 # Internals
 Let's assume we are running the query on PostgreSQL database.
+Also i will not dive deep about I/O, memory cache and other details.

 After sending this query there are such steps:
 1. Client is setting up a connection with server